 • I know you must be feeling overwhelmed.

-• What you are feeling makes sense given what you are going through.
+• What you're feeling makes sense given what you are going through.

 • It takes a lot of courage to talk about this.